-I was challenged the other day reading a piece written by a dad whose adult child had gone through some very difficult things.
+I was challenged the other day while reading a piece written by a dad whose adult child had gone through some very difficult things.
 Reflecting on Ephesians 6:10-17, he said that he had a shiny suit of armor hanging on his wall.
 It looked nice and gave off a feeling of strength.
-He talked about if from time to time, and even showed it to people who came by for a visit, but he never took it down or put it on.
+He talked about it from time to time and even showed it to people who came by for a visit, but he never took it down or put it on.
 The crisis his family went through taught him that the armor was meant to be used, to be scratched and dented during the battle.

 I fear that many of us have been conditioned by rationalism and the Enlightenment to ignore the spiritual battle that rages around us.
 We also ignore the tools God has given us to engage in the fight as part of His army.
-We don’t unlock the truths of Ephesians 6, and rarely put on the full armor of God.
+We don’t unlock the truths of Ephesians 6 and rarely put on the full armor of God.
 Perhaps it’s time for a Kingdom of God reality check.
 The truth is we are in a war.
 The battlefield is both visible and invisible.
 The stakes are eternal.
-We must engage the battle, and fight with every weapon at our disposal.
-To do otherwise is at best foolishness, and at worst direct disobedience.
+We must engage the battle and fight with every weapon at our disposal.
+To do otherwise is at best foolishness and at worst direct disobedience.